syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Nuget-packages-required-word-to-pdf.md

 #### Retired Platforms

-The following packages need to be included in your application based on the platform.
+The following NuGet packages need to be included in your application based on the platform.

 <table>
 <thead>